Tsho Rolpa Lake Trek- Cost & Itinerary

 Altitude Sickness

-Some trekkers often develop minor altitude sickness symptoms like headaches, nausea, shortness of breathing, vomiting, fatigue, etc.
+Getting altitude sickness during the Tsho Rolpa Lake Trek is likely.
+Most who develop altitude sickness experience minor symptoms past Thanding Kharka.
+Minor altitude sickness symptoms like headaches, nausea, shortness of breath, vomiting, fatigue, etc.

-To dodge altitude sickness, we request you to eat plenty and drink 3 litres of purified water.
-Carrying Vitamin C tablets, choco bars, and some medicines for headaches and nausea can relieve stress.
+To prevent altitude sickness, we request you eat plenty and drink 3 liters of purified water with oral rehydration solution.
+Carrying Vitamin C tabletschocolate bars, and some medicines for headaches and nausea (paracetamol) can relieve stress.
 We discourage you from consuming caffeinated drinks like coffee and alcohol.
 They cause dehydration and prompt altitude sickness symptoms.

 At such events, you may need helicopter evacuation.
-You can get helicopter evacuation for free if you have decent travel insurance.
-It becomes easy for a helicopter to come and pick you up to lower altitudes when you have travel insurance.
+You can get helicopter evacuation, compensated by your travel insurance, for free if you have decent travel insurance.
+When you have travel insurance, it becomes easy for a helicopter to come to the rescue.
+Moreover, travel insurance pays for medication bills and hospitalization costs.

 Internet and Communication

 Communication in Tsho Rolpa trekking is possible at places like Simi Gaun, Kyalje, Thandding Kharka, and Bedding.
-You can find the signals of the carrier Nepal Telecom at these places.
+You can get the Nepal Telecom’s signals at some places en route.
 3G internet services are also possible in these places.
 A tea house in Dongang has a satellite telephone with which you can communicate with people.

 Upper Tamakoshi Hydropower has now supplied electricity to Bedding village.
-It powers every settlement in the Tsho Rolpa Glacier Lake trek route.
-From June 2022, there's a regular supply of electricity to the villages.
+It powers every settlement in the region except Naa Village.

 Trekker’s safety and security

-NepTrek focuses on clients' safety and security on every trek.
+We focus on your safety and security during the trek.
 Also, we equally value the safety of our trek guides and porters.
-We assure your 100% health safety, gear security, and personal belongings.
+We assure you 100% health safety, gear security, and personal belongings.

-On unforeseen health issues, a helicopter evacuation takes you down to a safe place and hospital, if needed.
-We practise safe trekking with a 100% success rate.
+On unforeseen health issues, a helicopter evacuation takes you to a safe place and hospital, if needed.
+We practice safe trekking with a 100% success rate.

 Tipping for trek guides and porters

 Trek porters and guides care for you throughout this trek to make it successful.
-On your smile and tears, these are the ones to cheer you up.
-On top, they become part of the team for a week.
+On top, trekking porters become part of your group for a week.
 Hence, to put a smile on their face and respect their job throughout the trek, tipping is an encouragement factor for them.